 The event went amazingly!

-Months of planning, one or two mental days and it’s done.
+Months of planning, one or two crazy days and it’s done.

 Have a look at our Event Filming Page HERE

-1 – Get to the valuable stuff, RIGHT AWAY – If one of your speakers revealed a great new piece of tech or has some really interesting view on the future of your industry, let’s hear that first, please not people arriving and drinking tea 🙂
+1 – Get to the valuable stuff, RIGHT AWAY – If one of your speakers revealed a great new piece of tech or has some really interesting view on the future of your industry, let’s hear that first, it’s best not to start with people arriving and drinking tea 🙂

 This example below shows how getting directly to the point can hold the audience’s attention longer.

-2 – Make it quick – How about tomorrow… make sure the production company you commissioned knows when you want it, we have turned around content from events, while the event is still happening, so a slick polished edit is possible in less than 48 hours.
+2 – Make it quick – How about tomorrow… make sure the production company you commissioned knows when you want it.
+Five on a Bike have before turned around content from events, while the event is still happening, so a slick polished edit is possible in less than 48 hours.
 Also the shorter the better, if you can say everything you need to in 30 second then do it.
 In the example above it was important for the client that we included all the speakers, hence 3 minute length.

 3 – Give people some instruction – One of the best ways to use video content is to suggest an action.
 People who watch a video all the way through will be invested and will click through to a website, take up an offer or engage with your brand.
 Think about what value the videos brings and what the action is.